🧠 Cognitive Block

 Creative writing Voice, resonance, completeness of vision Variable 1-2 trusted readers

-Before starting any project, we answer one question: "What are the consequences of this being imperfect?"
-The answer determines how much effort is appropriate.
+Before starting any project, we answer one question: "What happens if this is not perfect?"
+The answer sets how much effort is right.

 In Summary

-Completion recognition failure is a trainable metacognitive skill gap, a deficit we can address.
-We overcome it by:
+Completion awareness failure is a skill gap we can train.
+We fix it by:

 • Applying the Four-Question Completion Test (functional, audience, trajectory, time)